 Take a look at your PIR sensor.
 You’ll typically see three connection points or wires.
 While colors can vary, their functions are standard: a PIR sensor usually has three wires for power, ground, and output.
 The power wire, often labeled VCC or L, brings electricity to the sensor.
 The ground wire, labeled GND or N, completes the electrical circuit.
 Finally, the output wire, usually marked OUT, is the signal wire that tells your light or other device to turn on when motion is detected.
 Always refer to the diagram that came with your sensor to confirm which wire is which before you make any connections.

-Connect the Power and Ground Wires
+Step 2: Connect Power and Ground

 Now it’s time to make the first connections.
 You’ll be connecting the sensor to your home’s main power source.
 Start by connecting the Live wire from your main power to the terminal marked “L” on your PIR sensor.
 This is what gives the sensor its power.
 Next, connect the Neutral wire from your main power source to the terminal marked “N” on the sensor.
 This ground connection is essential for the circuit to function safely.
 Take your time to ensure these connections are secure, as loose wires can cause problems later on.

-Hook Up the Output Signal
+Step 3: Wire the Output Signal

 With the sensor powered, the next step is to connect it to the device you want to control.
 This is done using the output wire.
 Run a wire from the sensor’s “OUT” terminal to the Live input on your light fixture, fan, or other device.
 When the PIR sensor detects motion, it will send a signal through this wire, effectively telling the connected device to switch on.
 Just like with the power and ground wires, make sure this connection is tight and secure to ensure reliable operation.